 Your hamster’s diet should include a pelleted or mixed food, fresh vegetables, and water.
 It’s recommended that most of your hamster’s nutrition should come from their pelleted or mixed food.

 Fresh vegetables add interest and variety but should never be used as a replacement for a correctly balanced pelleted food.
 Hamsters can have up to a teaspoon of vegetables every day.
 That’s not very much!
 But remember, their tiny bodies certainly don’t need as much food as you might expect.

 You can combine raw carrot with any of the following vegetables:

 If you’re worried your hamster is over or underweight, take them to your vet for a check-up, and ask for their opinion on your hamster’s current diet.

-Carrots are one of the best vegetables for your hamster to snack on, but don’t overdo it.
+Carrots are among the best vegetables for your hamster to snack on, but don’t overdo it.
 Introduce a very small amount of carrot to your hamster’s diet, and watch how they react.
-You can then build up to feeding them some carrot every day.
-Adding a teaspoon of vegetables each day to your hamster’s diet can help add interest and provide vitamins and minerals.
+You can then build up to feeding them small portions of carrots every day.
+Adding a teaspoon of vegetables each day to your hamster’s diet can help add interest and provide various vitamins and minerals.

 Harder vegetables like carrots can even help your hamster keep their teeth trim and healthy!
-Remember that vegetables shouldn’t be used as a substitute for a high-quality pelleted food, so always prioritize buying the best hamster food you can afford and supplementing this with vegetables if you’d like to.
+Remember that vegetables shouldn’t be used as a substitute for a high-quality pelleted food, though, so always prioritize buying the best hamster food that you can afford and supplementing it with vegetables if you’d like to.

 Most of us who keep hamsters know that they love to hide their food away for later, so get into the habit of checking your hammy’s cage every day and removing any veggies that they’ve hidden away, in case these go bad.